6 8 332

 Birthdays and anniversaries are times for celebration and reflection.
 2017 marked the 150th anniversary of the British North America Act.
 The Act brought about the union of four British colonies and laid the blueprint for today’s Canada.
 Celebrations occurred across the country.
 Protests also occurred as Indigenous Peoples claimed celebrations glossed over the historic abuses against them and ignored the longer history stretching back for millennia.
 Some events focused on both the accomplishments and the darker chapters of the past 150 years.

-Legacies of Confederation, a temporary exhibit at the Manitoba Museum in Winnipeg, Manitoba, looks at the impact of Confederation on the province of Manitoba.
+Legacies of Confederation, a temporary exhibit at the Manitoba Museum in Winnipeg, Manitoba, which ran from February 9, 2017 to January 7, 2018, looked at the impact of Confederation on the province of Manitoba.
+The exhibit is over, but its contents connect well to other parts of the Museum’s permanent exhibition.

 After the Dominion of Canada was formed in 1867, Canadian attention turned west.
 At the time of Confederation, what is now Manitoba was part of Rupert’s Land, a large tract of land to which a 1670 British royal charter had given the Hudson Bay Company exclusive right to trade and colonize.
 In 1869, Great Britain convinced the Hudson Bay Company to sell Rupert’s Land to Canada.
 Abruptly, without local consultation, what is now Manitoba became part of Canada.